Tishomingo County, Mississippi

 Tishomingo County is a county located in the northeastern corner of the U.S. state of Mississippi.
 As of the 2020 census, the population was 18,850.
 Its county seat is Iuka.

 History

 Tishomingo County was organized February 9, 1836, from Chickasaw lands that were ceded to the United States.
-The Chickasaw were forced by Indian Removal to relocate to lands in the Indian Territory (now Oklahoma).
+The Chickasaw were forced by Indian Removal to relocate to lands in the Indian Territory (present-day Oklahoma).
 Jacinto was the original county seat of Tishomingo County and its historic courthouse building is listed on the National Register of Historic Places.

 Parts of the northeastern side of Tishomingo county are part of the Battle of Shiloh Civil War battlefield.
 In 1870 the area was divided into Alcorn, Prentiss and Tishomingo counties.
 Tishomingo's county seat was relocated to Iuka.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 445 sqmi, of which 424 sqmi is land and 20 sqmi (4.6%) is water.
 The highest natural point in Mississippi, the 806 ft Woodall Mountain, is located in the county.
 Tishomingo County is the only county in Mississippi with outcroppings of natural limestone formations.